 22 Kamitakano Miyake-cho, Sakyo Ward, Kyoto City

-Here is for Peacocks, Tanaka-san and Tanaka Shrine.
+Here is for Peacocks, Tanaka-san and Tanaka-jinja Shrine

-Here is for Awata Shrine where the yellow ducks are appearing
+Here is for Awata-jinja Shrine where the yellow ducks are appearing